An estimate will do. There is no need to ask your employer for accounting numbers, or analyze your finances.

 5) Click “I am sure that I have a license or written permission, and I want to dispute this claim” and click “Continue”

 5) In the “Please explain briefly section” state your type of use.
 If it is commercial please provide your invoice number from soundofpicture.com.
-If it is non-commercial please state it conforms to a CC-BYNC gratis license.
-(See above for more about what is commercial.)
+If it is non-commercial please state it conforms to a CC-BYNC license.

-I’ve tried to expand my offerings for “clickable” licenses, but there’s always something that doesn’t quite match.
+I’ve tried to simplify my offerings for licenses, but there’s always something that doesn’t quite match.
 I’m happy to negotiate and draft licenses for your individual needs.
 Drop me a line.

 Yes!
 I have sessions for 95% of my compositions.
-I can make simple edits (remove something, or change length) for an additional $20.
-I can send you stems for an additional $50 .
+I can make simple edits (remove something, or change length) or can send you stems for an additional $20.
 I can also give you a quote on remixing and composing to picture (i.e. adding musical layers to underscore and enhance the arc of your edit.)
 Drop me a line.

 Yes!
 If your film was made without any money changing hands you may submit it to festivals using a Creative Commons BYNC License.